Nan Kempner: Death and legacy

 Kempner died on July 3, 2005, aged 74, from emphysema.
 She was survived by her husband and three children: Lina Kempner, Thomas Kempner Jr., and James Kempner.
 Two months later, her family held a memorial service in her honor at the auction house Christie's.
 Five hundred of her friends were in attendance.

-In December 2006, the Metropolitan Museum of Art's Costume Institute exhibited selections from Kempner's couture collection.
+In December 2006, the Metropolitan Museum of Art's Costume Institute exhibited Nan Kempner: American Chic, selections from Kempner's couture collection.
 In 2007, the exhibition was displayed at San Francisco's De Young Museum from June 16 to November 11.
 Much of the collection went to the Fine Arts Museums of San Francisco, including items by Valentino, Yves Saint Laurent, Karl Lagerfeld for Chanel, and the house of Christian Dior.